 Once tread wears down to below 4/32 of an inch, wet traction becomes a problem.
 Your car may not be able to translate braking into a fast enough stop to prevent a serious accident.
 A couple seconds of stopping time on a wet road can be the difference between stopping short or not in time.

 If you can’t remember the last time you had your tires rotated, you may be burning through your front tires.
 Front tires tend to wear out faster than back tires because they’re carrying the weight of the engine and steer the car, which adds additional fiction.

 There’s always the possibility of a leak, which would cause the tire to be under-inflated — a leaky tire that cannot be patched could be cause for a new tire.
 If a tire can’t hold air, that’s obviously a problem.
-Vehicles that are 2007, or newer, tend to have Tire Pressure Management System (TPMS) sensors that will alert you if your tire pressure is low on your dashboard.
+Vehicles that are 2007, or newer, tend to have Tire Pressure Monitoring System (TPMS) sensors that will alert you if your tire pressure is low on your dashboard.
 However, it is always best practice to visually inspect each tire before any trip.

 At the same time, an over-inflated tire can be an issue.
 Over-inflating a tire decreases the amount of contact the tire has with the road and also can cause the tire to be damaged more easily when hitting a pothole.
 When you have to fill your tires yourself, it can be easy to pump the tire full of too much air, which is why we recommend checking the tire pressure with a tire pressure gauge.

 Even if the tire treads haven’t worn down, it doesn’t mean they’re safe on the road.
 That is, as tires age, they deteriorate, and, over time, they can become safety hazards.
 This is why, according to automakers and tire manufacturers, you want to replace tires every five to 10 years.
 This helps ensure safe transportation before tires decline to the point of failure.

 What to Consider Before Replacing Just One Tire